 - A competent technologist: Iwill want to check out the technology behind the product.
 Make sure there is someone on your team who can talk about the product with a competent technical VC or their representative, preferably using a whiteboard rather than slides. \”Our product is developed in Romania and we have no idea how it works\” is a show stopper.
 Architecture diagrams, sample code, API references, RDoc/Javadoc, etc.

 - Website: In this day and age, there is no excuse for a company, even at the earliest stage, for not having some sort of a web site.
-There are excellent services out there like com that let you create a landing page for your company or your domain (if you secured one).
+There are excellent services out there that let you create a landing page for your company or your domain (if you secured one).
 A ”real web site” would be better, of course.

 - Demo: If your product is a web-based consumer-facing service, you should have invites ready for your ”beta” program and your VC should ask for one.
 It doesn’t need to be perfect and complete, but there should be something.
 There is no better way of conveying the experience a customer would bet.